nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 from subprocess import Popen, PIPE

 # inputs can be provided in the form of additional arguments
-# for example, execute a command 'ping google.com -n 2' with the list ["ping", "google.com", "-n", "2"]
+# for example, execute a command 'ping google.com -n 2' using ["ping", "google.com", "-n", "2"]
 commandWords = ["ping", "google.com"]

 # create a child process object